Best Ultralight Sleeping Bags of 2025

 Weight

-We put a cap of 29 ounces for sleeping bags in this guide because fastpacking sleeping bags need to be light.
-In general, lighter sleeping bags will compress small enough to fit in a 25-liter pack and make running more enjoyable.
-The lightest bag on our list is the Feathered Friends Tanager 20 CFL Sleeping Bag, which weighs 20.2 ounces.
+We capped sleeping bags at 29 ounces in this guide because fastpacking sleeping bags need to be light.
+In general, lighter sleeping bags compress small enough to fit in a 25-liter pack and make running more enjoyable.
+The lightest bag on our list is the Western Mountaineering HighLite, which weighs 16.0 ounces.
+However, the best ultralight sleeping bag must also be warm.

 Warmth

 After narrowing our list to only bags under 29 ounces, we identified the ones with enough fill to theoretically be warm at or below about 25F on an insulated sleeping pad.
-In most cases, we were choosing 20-degree bags with between 12 and 16 ounces of fill depending on the grade, but some other claimed temperature ratings made it into the list.
-So, before even looking at cost or features, we had compiled a list of theoretically light and warm sleeping bags.
+In most cases, we chose 20-degree bags with between 12 and 16 ounces of fill depending on the grade, but some other claimed temperature ratings made it onto the list.
+So, before even looking at the cost or features, we compiled a list of theoretically light and warm sleeping bags.

 Insulation Material

-A greater amount of synthetic insulation is generally required to achieve the same warmth as a high-grade down fill, so we didn’t test any synthetic sleeping bags.
+A greater amount of synthetic insulation is generally required to achieve the same warmth as a high-grade downfill, so we didn’t test any synthetic sleeping bags.
 Synthetic insulation also doesn’t pack down quite as small as down and doesn’t spring back from compression as well, meaning it has a shorter lifespan.
+We recommend down sleeping bags over synthetic ones for nearly any fastpacking situation.

 Down Fill Power or Loft

-Fill power measures the poofiness or lofting ability of goose or duck down, one of the main insulation materials in sleeping bags.
-Lofting can be thought of as the capability of down clusters to trap air.
-The higher the grade of down, the loftier it will be, and the more air — and thus body heat — it will trap.
+Fill power measures the “poofiness” or lofting ability of goose or duck down, which is one of the primary insulation materials in sleeping bags.
+Lofting is the capability of down clusters to trap air.
+The higher the grade of down, the loftier it will be and the more air — and thus body heat — it will trap.

-Fill power is measured by placing 30 grams, or about one ounce of down, in a plexiglass cylinder and then placing a weight on top of it.
-Higher grades of down will compress less under the weight than lower grades.
+Fill power is measured by placing 30 grams — or about one ounce — of down in a plexiglass cylinder and then adding weight.
+Higher grades of down compress less under the weight than lower grades.

-To move this into a real-world example, this means that a sleeping bag with 15 ounces of 800-fill down will be less lofty and, therefore, less warm than a sleeping bag with 15 ounces of 950-plus-fill down.
-To reach the same loft and warmth as that 950-plus-fill sleeping bag, the one with 800 fill would need several more ounces of down, making it heavier.
+To use a real-world example, a sleeping bag with 15 ounces of 800-fill down will be less lofty and, therefore, less warm than one with 15 ounces of 950-plus-fill down.
+To reach the same loft and warmth as the 950-plus-fill sleeping bag, the one with 800 fill would need several more ounces of down, making it heavier.

 The only downside to high-loft down is its high price tag.
-A bag like the Feathered Friends Tanager 20 CFL Sleeping Bag has 13.3 ounces of 950-plus-fill down.
+The Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree has 16.8 ounces of 950-plus-fill down and is the highest-priced bag on our list, at $629.

-When shopping for a sleeping bag, we recommend looking for a sleeping bag with as high a loft rating as your wallet can afford, as this means you’ll be getting a warmer sleeping experience at a lower weight.
+When shopping for a sleeping bag, we recommend looking for one with as high a loft rating as your wallet can afford.
+This will ensure a warmer sleeping experience at a lower weight.

 Responsible Down Standard (RDS) Certification